Watson-Explorer/wex-wdc-integration-samples/proxy/proxy-readme.md

 If new gems or other Java libraries are required, or if you want to package the proxy into a new WAR for any reason, you will need to set up a basic development environment for [JRuby](http://www.jruby.org/).
 Ruby was chosen for the ease of implementation (using frameworks such as Sinatra) and to allow for modifications to be made in the proxy without requiring code to be recompiled.

-The proxy requires `JRuby 1.7.13` for deployment but it might be possible to test the application in native `Ruby 1.9.3`.
+The proxy assumes `JRuby 1.7.18` for deployment but it might be possible to test the application in native `Ruby 1.9.3`.
 The simplest approach is to use JRuby for development, testing, and deployment.

 The following JRuby Gems are required to get started.